 The core members of the band are Bertie Anderson (vocals and viola) Emma Price (vocals, accordion and flute) Marcus Daborn (guitar and kick drum) Mitch McGugan (Vocals, violin & percussion).
 They are often joined on stage by David Holmes on bass who is also the producer of all their recordings.

-Doc Clarke’s Remedy comprises six musicians and singers based in Weymouth, who
+Doc Clarke’s Remedy (Saturday, Harbourside Stage) comprises six musicians and singers based in Weymouth, who

 incorporate a wide range of music in their repertoire.
 From left to right in the photograph -

 Martin Bliss, Mike Clarke, Dave Bradford, Lynn Targett, Pam Dentith and Clive Nicholls.